lancepants/notes/rabbithole.rst

 **"Describe exactly what happens when you type 'telnet google.com 80' at a bash prompt in as much detail as possible"**

 The above question (or a variant of it) is an extremely common interview question, with a nearly bottomless answer to it.
-This page attempts a resonable answer.
+This page attempts a reasonable answer.

 Shell Interpretation
 --------------------